Disney 'Bambi' artist Tyrus Wong dies at 106

 - Wong worked at Disney Studios from 1938 to 1941

-- His sketches of deer in a forest inspired the film's visual style
+- His sketches of deer in a forest inspired "Bambi"

-(CNN)Tyrus Wong, best known for his sketches for the Walt Disney animated feature 'Bambi,' died Friday, according to a statement released by The Walt Disney Family Museum.
+(CNN)Tyrus Wong, best known for his sketches for the Walt Disney animated feature "Bambi", died Friday, according to a statement released by The Walt Disney Family Museum.

 Wong was 106.